Lacunae The Wealth Gap · an interactive on U.S. wealth inequality

 2.3%

-The median white family has 6.4× the wealth of the median Black family.
-In absolute dollars, this gap has widened since 1983 — from ~$320K to over $1 million.
-The gap results from structural racism in housing, banking, and inheritance law.
+The median white family has 6.4 times the wealth of the median Black family.
+In absolute dollars, that gap has widened since 1983 — from roughly $320,000 to more than $1 million.
+The gap is the result of structural choices in housing, banking and inheritance law, not personal ones.

 Personal Calculator